orb-community/pktvisor/README.md

       --syslog              Log to syslog
     Prometheus Options:
-      --prometheus          Enable native Prometheus metrics at path /metrics --prom-instance ID    Optionally set the 'instance' tag to ID Handler Module Defaults:
+      --prometheus          Enable native Prometheus metrics at path /metrics --prom-instance ID    Optionally set the 'instance' label to ID Handler Module Defaults:
       --max-deep-sample N   Never deep sample more than N% of streams (an int between 0 and 100) [default: 100] --periods P           Hold this many 60 second time periods of history in memory [default: 5]